org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/enrichment/steps.md

 For each YAML file specified:

-1. Parse all `YamlDataEntry` from the file
+1. Parse all `YamlDataEntry` from the file.
 2. For each entry:
     1. Find the artifacts affected by the entry by using `YamlDataEntry#affects()`
     2. Apply the entry to the artifact by appending/setting values in or removing fields by using